rakhimov/scram/doc/design_description.rst

 #.
 XML Parser leverages external libraries to process XML files.

 #.
-Validator validates XML configuration and input files against the RELAX NG schema.
+Validator validates XML project and input files against the RELAX NG schema.
    The validation against the schema is an integral part of the initialization.
    Values that pass the validation against the schema are not re-checked by users of those values.

 #.
 Settings manages overall analysis settings per run.
 #.
-Config manages program configurations and analysis settings from a configuration file.
+Project manages program configurations, analysis input and settings from a project file.

 #.
 Analysis input constructs (e.g., model, fault trees, event trees, components, events)
    follow closely the architecture of the Open-PSA Model Exchange Format [MEF]_.